pwtail/readme/README.md

 - websocket server - that is always asynchronous

-Now, what I'm trying to say is, all of the above can be hidden under the hood, as an implementation detail, the public API most likely being shared with their sync counterparts.
+Now, what I'm trying to say is, all of the above can be hidden under the hood, as an implementation detail, the public API likely being shared with their sync counterparts.
 The code snippet above likely won't change at all.

 **The name**